WeAreTheField/wearethefield/inquiries/index.md

 If interested in providing statistics about your field, or to discuss the project in general, please email
 <span class="emphasis">WeAreTheField-at-protonmail-dot-com.</span>

+We also have a reading list.
+Join our [Zotero group](https://www.zotero.org/groups/4860415/wearethefield) for the latest articles and studies on scholars outside of academia, and add any relevant literature.

 ## Tech